Music to pluck at your heartstrings - Lakshya Mohan: StringFEST coming to Bedford

 and live on Freeview channel 276

+Sitar maestro Lakshay Mohan is set to perform at The Place in Bedford this week.

-After the huge success of the Aayush Mohan concert in July, we are thrilled to have his brother, Lakshay, performing this week.
+The concert follows on from the huge success of his brother Aayush Mohan’s concert in July.
 Lakshay Mohan is considered one of the finest Sitar Maestros of India.
 Treatment of “Raga” (melodic structures in Indian music) with purity and finesse is a hallmark of his performances.

-Lakshay made his UK debut at the Royal Festival Hall on 5 March 2022 for the centenary celebrations of Ravi Shankar.
-He performed with Anoushka Shankar, John McLaughlin and other prominent musicians in this concert.
-He received training from the lineage of Maihar "Gharana" (school) of music, which goes back to the famous musician "Tansen", who was the most prominent figure of Indian classical music in Mughal courts of India during the 16th century.

 Advertisement